The simplest wild garlic pasta recipe. And the best, probably, as well. A quick pesto stirred into freshly cooked pasta and you could not be happier!

 How to store and reheat?

-The pesto keeps well in the fridge for several weeks.
-If you’ve already mixed it with the pasta, keep refrigerated, in an airtight container, for 3-4 days.
-Reheat in the microwave or on the stove top.
-Add a splash of milk, oil (or water) to the pot when reheating and stir often.
+The pesto keeps well in the fridge for about 2 weeks.
+If youโve already mixed it with the pasta, refrigerate it in an airtight container for 3-4 days.
+Reheat in the microwave or on the stovetop.

 Wild Garlic Pasta